jilar/React-Pictures/README.md

 -rendering a list using map function (list of images on app)

--React refs (ImageCard component used ref to dynamically alter image span)
+-React refs (ImageCard component used ref to reach DOM element and dynamically alter image span)

 -Grid CSS (styling of image list as grid based system)